Creating Your Video

 Video Creation Tools

-Five quick, easy-to-use, and free video creation and video resources, or check out the device specific ones in the following section (your choice ):
+Six quick, easy-to-use video creation tools, or check out the device specific ones in the following section (your choice ):

 This tool requires you to create an account (you can use Google, Facebook, Office 365, and Linkedin accounts).
 You can have students use a student school account under teacher supervision, or with parental permission.